AuraWorx/AiGovernReplit2/DOCKER-README.md

 The application is split into three containers:

 1. **Frontend Container**:
-   - React/TypeScript application
+   - Build-only container that compiles the React/TypeScript application
-   - Build container only (doesn't serve content)
+   - Exits after building the frontend assets
-   - Compiles frontend assets and places them in a shared volume
+   - Places compiled assets in a shared volume
+   - Only restarts on failure, not meant to run continuously

 2. **Backend Container**:
    - Node.js/Express server